Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Properties of geodesics in the glued map

+Lemmas~\ref{prop-good-radius} and~\ref{prop-good-radius'} are the only results in this subsection which are needed for the proofs of Propositions~\ref{prop-lipschitz-path} and~\ref{prop-geodesic-away}, so the reader does not have to read the proofs of either before reading the rest of the paper.

-For the proofs of Lemmas~\ref{prop-good-radius} and~\ref{prop-good-radius'} we will work with scales of approximately exponential size in $k$ and prove that for a large enough choice of $C$, the conditions in the definitions of the times $R(C)$ and $\wt R(C)$ of Lemma~\ref{prop-good-radius} and~\ref{prop-good-radius'} have probability close to 1 to be satisfied at each scale.
+To prove the lemmas, we will work with scales of approximately exponential size in $k$ and prove that for a large enough choice of $C$, the conditions in the definitions of the times $R(C)$ and $\wt R(C)$ of Lemma~\ref{prop-good-radius} and~\ref{prop-good-radius'} have probability close to $1$ to be satisfied at each scale.